Zao (Yamagata) 蔵王（山形）

 How to Get There

 Zao Onsen can be reached by train and bus via various routes from Tokyo.
-In the winter months, however, you are limited to a night bus from Shinjuku Station.

 Frequently departing shinkansen operate daily from Tokyo to Yamagata Station, with the journey taking two and a half hours.
 Once you reach Yamagata Station, you can jump on a transfer bus to Zao Onsen.